practicalli/clojure/clojure-cli/install/clojure-cli.md

 scoop install git 7zip pshazz adoptopenjdk-lts-hotspot clojure leiningen clj-kondo vscode coreutils windows-terminal
 ```

 {% endtabs %}
 <!-- End of Operating System specific instructions -->

-## Check CLI tools version
+## Check CLI version

-`clojure -Sdescribe` confirms that Clojure CLI tools are installed and will show the version of the tool.
+`clojure -Sdescribe` confirms Clojure CLI is installed and will show the version of the tool.
 Use the latest version of Clojure CLI tools, or at least version 1.10.1.697.

 ```bash
 clojure -Sdescribe